Ashwagandha

 How much ashwagandha should I take?

-Ashwagandha is a medicinal herb that may offer several health benefits, such as improved blood sugar, inflammation, mood, memory, stress and anxiety, as well as a boost in muscle strength and fertility.
+Ashwagandha is a medicinal herb that may offer several health benefits, such as improved blood sugar, physical strain, mood, memory, stress and stress, as well as a boost in muscle strength and fertility.
 Dosages vary depending on your needs, but 250–500 mg per day for at least one month seem effective.

 Can Ashwagandha cause hair loss?